suremove/deuscurat-privacy-policy/README.md

-# Bulk sms privacy policy
+# Deus Curat privacy policy
-This is for the sms delight
+This is for the Deus curat